studio-1b/CarPoolMashupPython/Aws/README.md

 3. **Best Practice method:** Use a AWS CloudFormation JSON template.
 It should have the configurations you redo in the above steps, but all stored in a file.
     - And whenever you want to create a new ECS container/service/cluster, you just paste the JSON(or YAML) into AWS CloudFormation
         * Needed: Google API Key
-        * Know how to check AWS Account Credentials for Roles
+        * Know how to check AWS Account Credentials > Roles, for Permissions assigned
         * Know how to change AWS Role permission, to read Parameter below
         * Know how to create AWS Parameter Store to store above Parameter key
         * ~~(deleted) Be able to create AWS ECS container/service/cluster~~